 We're looking for enthusiastic, bright and ambitious individuals to join our team.

 You will also need good communication skills, an eye for detail, the ability to follow instructions and to enjoy working as part of a team.

-For our Solicitor Scheme you must have grades A, B, B at A-level
+For our Solicitor Scheme you must have grades A, B, B at A-level or equivalent UCAS points.

 - What will I be paid?